Matthew Hackett

 Matthew Hackett is an American computer graphics animator.
 In 2008, Hackett was nominated for a Visual Effects Society Award in the category of Outstanding Animated Character in a Live Action Broadcast Program or Commercial (shared with Jeff Willette, Sean Andrew Faden, and actor Denis Gauthier.
 Hackett is featured within the 2001 documentary short The Making of Final Fantasy: The Spirits Within.

-His numerous film credits for visual effects and computer animation includes: